-Students who receive at least a “B” in all Social Work courses may be eligible for advanced standing in a Master of Social Work (MSW) program, including Concordia’s MSW program that will be starting in 2017 at the Mequon campus.
+Students who receive at least a “B” in all Social Work courses may be eligible for advanced standing in a Master of Social Work (MSW) program, including Concordia’s MSW program at the Mequon, Wisconsin campus.

 The process for admission into Upper Division Status for the Social Work Major is to:

 - Complete the Liberal Arts Core Curriculum, including the prerequisite Statistics course, as well as SW 225 (Social Work & Social Welfare) and SW 235 (Introduction to Child Welfare) prior to junior year.